filipbelhaj/DiabetesClinic3/README.md

 }

 ## VERSIONS
-V0.1 Uses Linear Regression and StandardScaler as a baseline model |
+V0.1 Uses Linear Regression and StandardScaler as a baseline model <br>
-V0.2 Is a improved model using Ridge regularization and risk calibration |
+V0.2 Is a improved model using Ridge regularization and risk calibration <br>

 | Date (Day/Month-Year) | Description | Author | Status |